The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-We reached out to several industry experts, each of whom offered interesting forecasts and projections about where mortgage rates, home prices, buyer competition, housing supply, sales activity and home affordability are headed over the course of the rest of the year.
+Industry experts have varying forecasts and projections about where mortgage rates, home prices, buyer competition, housing supply, sales activity and home affordability are headed over the course of the rest of the year.
 Curious what the pros think?
-Read on for their evaluations and predictions.
+Read on for their 2023 housing market predictions.

 Will mortgage rates continue to climb?

 Some say no — and in fact think rates will climb much higher.
-“Continued inflation, overall higher interest rates, a potential recession, and geopolitical tensions will force 30-year and 15-year mortgage rates up throughout 2023 and will bring the two rates closer together as short-term risks rise,” cautions Dennis Shirshikov, a strategist at Awning.com and a professor of economics and finance at City University of New York, who foresees the 30-year and 15-year benchmark mortgage loans averaging 8.75 percent and 8.25 percent, respectively, across 2023.
+“Continued inflation, overall higher interest rates, a potential recession and geopolitical tensions will force 30-year and 15-year mortgage rates up throughout 2023, and will bring the two rates closer together as short-term risks rise,” says Dennis Shirshikov of real estate website Awning.
+He foresees the 30-year and 15-year benchmark mortgage loans averaging 8.75 percent and 8.25 percent, respectively, across 2023.

-Nadia Evangelou, senior economist and director of Real Estate Research for the National Association of Realtors (NAR), lays out three potential rate scenarios for the rest of 2023, depending on the Fed’s moves going forward:
+Nadia Evangelou, senior economist and director of real estate research for the National Association of Realtors (NAR), lays out three potential rate scenarios for the rest of 2023, depending on the Fed’s moves going forward:

 Will housing sales decline?

 Sharga agrees that the slowdown in home sales that beset the second half of 2022 will continue into 2023.
 In addition, he says, listings will continue to sit on the market for a longer time before selling.
 “Days on the market have been climbing back toward more normal levels recently, and we could see them approach 30 days or more in 2023 as the market continues to cool down,” he says.

 Will 2023 be a buyer’s market or a seller’s market?

-“The hope is that, as supply and demand within the housing market normalizes, interest rates can start to come back down to earth,” Krinsky agrees.
-“Until this happens, those who simply cannot afford the costs of borrowed money will have to continue to wait.
-For those waiting on the sidelines holding out hope that rates may soon drop, they might have to accept the fact that the lower-rate financing windows open in 2020 and 2021 have closed.”
+“The hope is that, as supply and demand within the housing market normalizes, interest rates can start to come back down to earth,” Krinsky says.
+“Until this happens, those who simply cannot afford the costs of borrowed money will have to continue to wait.”

-But if mortgage rates don’t move much, “that means borrowers will pursue fewer purchase loans and we will see a continuing decline in rate-based refinance activity,” Sharga reiterates.
+But if mortgage rates don’t move much, “borrowers will pursue fewer purchase loans and we will see a continuing decline in rate-based refinance activity,” Sharga points out.
 “With more homeowners staying in place, we also might see an uptick in home equity loans and home equity lines of credit over the course of the year.”
-In other words, if moving will be out, remodeling may well be in.
+If moving is out in 2023, remodeling may well be in.